Glenarm Castle & Garden, Glenarm Castle Estate, (external) Co. Antrim - Embrace a Giant Spirit

 What to See & Do

-• Guided Castle Tours – Available on selected dates from 17 March to 1 November.
-A family‑run butler leads visitors through the drawing‑room, dining‑room, atmospheric Blue Room and great hall, sharing anecdotes about the McDonnell lineage.
+• Guided Castle Tours – Available on selected dates throughout the year.
+A family-run butler leads visitors through the drawing-room, dining-room, atmospheric Blue Room and great hall, sharing anecdotes about the McDonnell lineage.

 • Walled Garden & Woodland Walk – A four-acre garden with camellias, rhododendrons, wild garlic and heritage fruit trees, plus a gentle woodland trail offering views of the demesne and chances to spot red squirrels and hedgehogs.

-• Coach House Museum (opening 2026) – A new museum housed in the historic coach house, featuring rotating displays of Lord Antrim’s vintage cars and artefacts that illustrate life on the estate from the 1600s onward.
+• Coach House Museum – Housed in the historic coach house, this museum features rotating displays of Lord Antrim’s vintage cars and artefacts that illustrate life on the estate from the 1600s onward.

-• Family Activities – Woodland Adventure Play Area (rope bridge, climbing nets, stainless‑steel slide), Dog Park with agility course, Mini‑Land Rover Experience (seasonal, currently closed), and e‑bike hire for coastal rides.
+• Family Activities – The Woodland Adventure Play Area features a rope bridge, climbing nets and a stainless-steel slide.
+The estate also offers a Dog Park with an agility course and e-bike hire for coastal rides.

-• Food & Drink – Tea Room in the historic Mushroom House, Milk Parlour (hand‑crafted ice‑cream), Pizza Pavilion (wood‑fired sourdough) and Potting Shed café.
+• Food & Drink – The Tea Room is located in the historic Mushroom House.
+The estate also features a Milk Parlour for hand-crafted ice-cream, a Pizza Pavilion serving wood-fired sourdough, and the Potting Shed café.

-• Accommodation – Ocean View Pods (luxury glamping with sea views), Keeper’s Cottage, Mill House and the 19th‑century Barbican Gate lodge.
+• Accommodation – On-site lodging options include Ocean View Pods for luxury glamping, the Keeper’s Cottage, Mill House, and the 19th-century Barbican Gate lodge.

 Practical Information